Nevar530/TRS80/README.md

 ## 🎯 Lance Builder

-- Build lances or stars directly from the manifest.
+- Build lances or stars directly from the manifest
-- Tracks **total BV, tonnage, mobility, roles**.
+- Tracks **total BV, tonnage, mobility, roles**
-- Swap mechs in/out quickly.
+- Swap mechs in/out quickly
-- Export/import lance builds for easy sharing and reloading.
+- Export/import lance builds for easy sharing and reloading
-- Ideal for scenario prep or force balancing.
+- **Exports are Skirmish-compatible** for instant crossover

 ---

 ## 🗂️ Chassis Catalogue

-- Track which chassis you physically own in miniature form.
+- Track which chassis you physically own in miniature form
-- Checkbox per chassis (not variant-specific).
+- Checkbox per chassis (not variant-specific)
-- Toggle **“Filter by Owned”** to view only your collection.
+- Toggle **“Filter by Owned”** to view only your collection
-- Combine with BV, role, and tech filters to plan games around owned forces.
+- Combine with BV, role, and tech filters to plan games around owned forces
-- Export/import your collection across devices.
+- Export/import your collection across devices

 ---